Nebula-Block-Data/docs/Serverless_Endpoints/Text_Generation.md

 }
 ```

-Whereas the streaming option will return several responses, each containing a `chat.completion.chunk` object, and will look like this:
+This represents the entire generated response from the inference.
+Alternatively, the streaming option (`stream: true` in the request body) will return several responses, each containing a `chat.completion.chunk` object, and will look like this:

 ```json
 {